Frequently Asked Questions

 Pre-PASC

-Once the PICO Confirmation is agreed, it is published on the application page on the MSAC website.
+Once PASC agrees the PICO confirmation, the department publishes the PICO confirmation on the application page on the MSAC website.

 Pre-MSAC